Orthopedic Fracture & Trauma Care

 Recovery times can vary based on the type of fracture and severity of the injury.
 More simple fractures like wrist and ankle fractures often heal within 6-8 weeks.
 More complex fractures like hip or pelvic fractures can take as long as 3 months to completely heal.

 To ensure that your fracture heals properly, it is critical to follow instructions given to you when leaving the hospital or office.
-Dr. Gallagher provides written instructions to his patients so that they will know what to do, and encourages open discussion to answer any questions that you may have.
-Our office will also set followup appointments with Dr. Gallagher.
+We will provide written instructions to patients so that they will know what to do, and encourage open discussion to answer any questions that you may have.
+Our office will also set followup appointments.

-If you are a smoker, Dr. Gallagher will strongly advise you to quit.
+If you are a smoker, we strongly advise you to quit.
 Smoking is one of the most harmful factors in fracture and wound healing, and continuing to smoke could severely affect your healing process.

 After the fracture heals, patients may need to overcome stiffness or weakness in the affected limb.
-Dr. Gallagher routinely refers patients to physical therapy to regain strength and function in the limb more quickly so that patients can return to their normal activities.
+We routinely refer patients to physical therapy to regain strength and function in the limb more quickly so that patients can return to their normal activities.

 Fracture and Trauma Care in Augusta, GA

 Augusta Orthopedic & Sports Medicine Specialists offers 24/7 fracture and trauma care to assist with your emergency care needs.
-Our fracture and trauma specialist, Dr. David Gallagher, is also available to help with your followup and continued care needs after a fracture or traumatic injury.
-To learn more about how we can help with your emergency care needs, or to schedule an appointment with Dr. Gallagher, please call our office at 706-863-9797.
+Our fracture and trauma specialists, Dr. David Gallagher and Dr. Jeremy Jacobs, are also available to help with your followup and continued care needs after a fracture or traumatic injury.
+To learn more about how we can help with your emergency care needs, or to schedule an appointment, please call our office at 706-863-9797.
 To schedule your followup visits, you may also use our online appointment request form.
 If urgent care is needed, please call our office or visit the nearest emergency care center.